vedantbarve/BadUSB/README.md

 ## Methodology

 ![methodology](https://github.com/vedantbarve/BadUSB/blob/master/assets/methodology-1.JPG)
+** HTTP server port and Socket server port are changed to :9999 and :9998 respectively.

 After the USB rubber ducky is inserted into the victim's machine, following steps take place:

-1. Keyboard stokes open powershell and use the curl command to download the payload (client.exe) from the "/" endpoint on the HTTP server hosted on PORT=8000 on the attacker's IP address.
+1. Keyboard stokes open powershell and use the curl command to download the payload (client.exe) from the "/" endpoint on the HTTP server hosted on PORT=9999 on the attacker's IP address.
 2. We run the client.exe file.
-3. On running the client.exe file, victim's machine initiates a connection with the attacker who is listening for incoming connections on its PORT=55555.
+3. On running the client.exe file, victim's machine initiates a connection with the attacker who is listening for incoming connections on its PORT=9998.
 4. Once the attacker accepts the incoming connection, we can start exchanging data.

 ## Softwares used